mjaroszewski1979/market_bias/README.md

    * Unique 3 River
    * Upside Gap Three Methods

 #### Market Bias is providing interactive visualizations with Plotly.
 There is also an example of simple and profitable trading strategy - Dual Momentum.
-This section of website contains a table of various stock indices grouped by the one year rate of change, again using historical data downloaded from Yahoo Finance API and updated daily.
+This section of website contains a table of various stock indices grouped by the one year rate of change, using historical data downloaded from Yahoo Finance API and updated daily.

-#### Application is using Python/Smtplib to hadle data from the contact form and will be able to send Free Ebook in PDF format to email address provided by the user.
+#### Application is working with Python/Smtplib to hadle data from the contact form and will be able to send Free Ebook in PDF format to email address provided by the user.

 ----------------------------------------------------------------